TBD9rain/quick_ref/git.md

 ```
 git stash [push]
 ```
-After this command, the staging area and working directory will be clean as last commit.
+After this command,
+the staging area and working directory will be the same as the last commit.
 To stash staging area and not clean staging area add option `--keep-index`.
 To stash untracked files add option `-u` or `--include-untracked`, and `-a` or `--all` to stash ignored files as well.